 We all know the importance of staying hydrated, but the truth is:

-Most of us don't drink enough water as we should.
+Most of us don't drink as much water as we should.

-When you feel thirsty, that is already a sign that your body is in a mild state of dehydration.
+When you feel thirsty, that is already a sign of your body being in a mild state of dehydration.

 Here are some tips to help you drink more water:

 Chapter 4: 9-Steps to Help You Fall Asleep Faster & Deeper